Modeling in Houdini using VDB SDF volumes

 print(count)

-This code will output to the console the number of devices that support CUDA computations.
+This code will output the number of devices that support CUDA computations to the console.

-If this number is greater than 0, for example 1, it means that you have successfully installed OpenCV with CUDA support in Houdini.
+If this number is greater than 0, for example, 1, you have successfully installed OpenCV with CUDA support in Houdini.

 Related articles: